TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-network.md

 # Diagnose and resolve connectivity issues with network configuration

+To diagnose and resolve connectivity issues with network configuration, use the following information.

 ## **Recommended Steps**

-* Implement workload through Azure Firewall to Azure Databricks - please take a note of Azure Databricks control plane endpoints for your workspace (map it based on region of your workspace) when configuring Azure Firewall rules:
+* Implement workloads through Azure Firewall to Azure Databricks.
+Make a note of Azure Databricks control plane endpoints for your workspace (map it based on region of your workspace) when configuring Azure Firewall rules:

 |     Name                                                             |     Source                                |     Destination                                                                                                                                                                                                                                 |     Protocol:Port    |     Purpose                                                                                                   |
 |----------------------------------------------------------------------|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|---------------------------------------------------------------------------------------------------------------|